practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 2025-07-16: starting this work in progress

 To-do:
-- fix TBD's
+- fix TBD's (this is a continous task)
-- own Wiki page
 - implement a concurreny solution in Chapel, compare to the Go solution
 - test: exhausting the generated random bitstream when user asks for a super-long password